Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 4: Notification Handler

 The code shown below defines a notification handler that decodes incoming data and extracts timestamp values prefixed with "T:".
 These timestamps are appended to a list as integers each time a notification is received.
-Notifications are enabled on the string characteristic, and repeated GET_TIME_MILLIS commands are sent to collect multiple timestamp samples before stopping notifications.
+Repeated GET_TIME_MILLIS commands are sent to collect multiple timestamp before stopping notifications.

 ```cpp
 # Task 4